VIP is a 33-week educational program designed to teach non-controlling, non-abusive behavior to adult men for the safety and justice of women.

 - Assisting participants to develop self-esteem and respect for others.

 VIP program offices are located at 22 US Oval, Suite 218, in Plattsburgh, NY.
-Group sessions are held in the main offices as well as Town of AuSable Court in Keeseville, NY.
+Group sessions are held in the main offices as well as the Adirondack Community Action Program (ACAP) located at 7572 Court Street, in Elizabethtown, NY.
 There are both evening and daytime groups available.

-Effectiveness of VIP as part of the Coordinated Community Action Model to stop domestic violence is measured by the expanding geographic location of referral sources in the tri-county area.
+Effectiveness of VIP as part of the Coordinated Community Action Model to stop domestic violence is measured by the expanding geographic location of referral sources in the region in which we serve.
 In the 2012 Quality Management Outcome Results, the re-arrest record for 5 years post-completion was 11% compared to the national average of 40% re-arrest record.

 To find out more about this effective and innovative program, click here.